Skip to content

 Phone: +34 971 301 916

-Hospiten Cala de Bou
+What does Hospiten Cala de Bou offer?

 Smaller private clinic on the west side of the island, near Sant Antoni.
 Convenient if you're staying in Sant Antoni, San José, Cala Bassa or surrounds.
 24/7 emergency.